SpaceX Dragon: Dragon 2

-Starting in 2014, SpaceX developed SpaceX Dragon 2.
-Dragon 2 has a crewed variant and a cargo variant.
-It began providing service in 2019.
+An improved version, the Dragon 2, was introduced in 2019 and has two versions: Crew Dragon and Cargo Dragon.
+The first un-crewed flight test (Demo-1) took place in March 2019, followed by a crewed flight test (Demo-2) in May 2020.

+The Crew Dragon is one of the primary spacecraft ferrying crew members to and from the ISS and on private missions.
+The Cargo Dragon carries cargo to the ISS under the CRS program.

 Red Dragon

 Red Dragon was a cancelled version of the Dragon spacecraft that had been previously proposed to fly farther than Earth orbit and transit to Mars via interplanetary space.
-In addition to SpaceX's own privately funded plans for an eventual Mars mission, NASA Ames Research Center had developed a concept called Red Dragon: a low-cost Mars mission that would use Falcon Heavy as the launch vehicle and trans-Martian injection vehicle, and the SpaceX Dragon 2-based capsule to enter the atmosphere of Mars.
+In addition to SpaceX's own privately funded plans for an eventual Mars mission, NASA Ames Research Center had developed a concept called Red Dragon.
+Red Dragon was to be a low-cost Mars mission that would use Falcon Heavy as the launch vehicle and injection vehicle, and the SpaceX Dragon 2-based capsule to enter the atmosphere of Mars.
 The concept was originally envisioned for launch in 2018 as a NASA Discovery mission, then alternatively for 2022, but was never formally submitted for funding within NASA.
 The mission would have been designed to return samples from Mars to Earth at a fraction of the cost of NASA's own sample-return mission, which was projected in 2015 to cost US$6 billion.

-On 27 April 2016, SpaceX announced its plan to go ahead and launch a modified Dragon lander to Mars in 2018.
-However, Musk canceled the Red Dragon program in July 2017 to focus on developing the Starship system instead.
+On April 27, 2016, SpaceX announced its plan to go ahead and launch a modified Dragon lander to Mars in 2018.
+However, Musk cancelled the Red Dragon program in July 2017 to focus on developing the Starship system instead.
 The modified Red Dragon capsule would have performed all entry, descent and landing (EDL) functions needed to deliver payloads of 1000 kg or more to the Martian surface without using a parachute.
 Preliminary analysis showed that the capsule's atmospheric drag would slow it enough for the final stage of its descent to be within the abilities of its SuperDraco retro-propulsion thrusters.